ZCHGorg/AITrainer/README.md

 ALPHA VERSION doesn't work great, but it should at least deploy well and help you get started.
+WARNING: will flood swapfile as of latest version.
+Proceed with caution in an isolated environment.
 I recommend vultr.com Centos8 node

 # 🌟 Unleash the Power of Self-Improving Bots! 🚀